AlibabaCloudDocs/mts/intl.en-US/Best Practices/How do I add a watermark?.md

     When adding image or animated watermarks, you can set Type to Image and specify InputFile, which is the OSS file path of the watermark materials.

-    When adding text watermarks, you can set Type to Image and specify the [TextWaterMark](../../../../reseller.en-US/API Reference/Appendix/Parameter details.md#) parameter, including text font, size, color, and transparency.
+    When adding text watermarks, you can set Type to Text and specify the [TextWaterMark](../../../../../intl.en-US/API Reference/Appendix/Parameter details.md#) parameter, including text font, size, color, and transparency.

 -   ReferPos \(watermark position\)

     The reference position where a watermark is displayed.
 Dx and Dy are calculated based on ReferPos.
-See [Watermark template configuration](../../../../reseller.en-US/API Reference/Appendix/Parameter details.md#).
+See [Watermark template configuration](../../../../../intl.en-US/API Reference/Appendix/Parameter details.md#).

     Watermark coordinate description: